sourcemeta/one/docs/getting-started.md

 ### Next Steps

 Congratulations!
-You've just built your first Sourcemeta Registry in under two minutes (told you so!).
-Whilst our single-schema registry might seem modest, you've got the perfect foundation to experiment and expand.
+You've just built your first Sourcemeta One instance in under two minutes (told you so!).
+Whilst our single-schema service might seem modest, you've got the perfect foundation to experiment and expand.

 Ready to take things further?
 Take a look at our